GeoscienceAustralia/GeodePy/docs/tutorials/vincentytut.rst

     >>The connection is: 886.2834 @ 125 57 11.37834570

-Here the first number is distance while the second is the bearing.
+Here the first number is the distance while the second is the bearing.
 It might look clearer when converting the bearng to DMS

 You can also determine the coordinate of a second point given first coordinate and a bearing and distance.